Veteran Mentor Courts

 Admission and Target Population

-This is a post-adjudication program, meaning all defendants who enter the program must enter a plea and be sentenced into the program as a special condition of probation.
-The process for entry into the VTC program begins after arrest when the charging document is filed.
-A defendant may be referred to the program at any stage of the proceedings, although it is recommended that referral be made at the earliest possible point.
-At arraignment, the district attorney conducts an initial screening by confirming the defendant is a veteran, at least 18 years of age, and eligible for probation as charged.
-Defense counsel reviews the case and screens for the remaining requirements.
-If the defendant appears eligible based on this initial screening, the case may be referred by the prosecutor, defense counsel, judicial officer, or probation department to VTC.
+This is a post-adjudication program, meaning all defendants who enter the program must enter a plea and be sentenced to the program as a special condition of their probation.
+Entry into the VTC program begins after an arrest when the charging document is filed.
+A defendant may be referred to the program at any stage of the proceedings, although early referral is recommended.
+At the arraignment, the district attorney conducts an initial screening to confirm that the defendant is a veteran, at least 18 years of age, and eligible for probation as charged.
+The defense counsel reviews the case and checks for any additional requirements.
+If the defendant appears eligible based on this initial screening, the prosecutor, defense counsel, judicial officer, or probation department may refer the case to the VTC.

-Those individuals determined to be both legally and clinically appropriate for the program, and wish to participate, sign a contract with the terms of their plea and agree to follow all program rules and requirements.
-The 36th District Court probation department uses a validated risk/need assessment (LS/CMI) to guide supervision decisions based on the individual’s level of risk and helps determine the case plan objectives according to their prioritized needs.
+Individuals deemed both legally and clinically appropriate for the program and wish to participate will sign a contract with the terms of their plea and agree to follow all program rules and requirements.
+The 36th District Court probation department uses a validated risk/need assessment to guide supervision decisions based on the individual’s level of risk and helps determine the case plan objectives according to their prioritized needs.

 Program Structure